flyteorg/flytekit/docs/source/design/authoring.rst

 Implementation
 ==============
-For those that want to dig a bit deeper, take a look at the :py:class:`flytekit.common.exceptions.scopes.FlyteScopedException` classes.
+For those who want to dig a bit deeper, take a look at the :py:class:`flytekit.common.exceptions.scopes.FlyteScopedException` classes.
-There are also two decorators which you'll find interspersed throughout the codebase.
+There are two decorators which you'll find interspersed throughout the codebase.

 .. autofunction:: flytekit.common.exceptions.scopes.system_entry_point